Diffusal

 • Intrinsic value = max(0, settlementPrice - strike) for calls, or max(0, strike - settlementPrice) for puts

-• If a short has insufficient collateral, take what's available and record shortfall
+• If a user has insufficient collateral, take what's available and record shortfall

 • Accumulate into settlement pool